thwarted/headerform/README.md

-Easy table formatting for command line/terminal go programs.
+Descriptive text table formatting for command line/terminal go programs.

 Describe the layout using a literal, visual format, then feed strings into it.